 Abscesses form in various areas, such as the intestine or face, causing pain, fever, and other symptoms.

-Symptoms suggest the diagnosis, and doctors confirm it by taking x-rays and identifying the bacteria in a sample of infected tissue.
+Symptoms suggest the diagnosis, and doctors confirm it by identifying the bacteria in a sample of infected tissue.

 Abscesses are drained, and antibiotics are given.